Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Duke qualifies for the 2026 Men's March Madness Final Four, even if they do not end up competing; otherwise, it resolves to "No." The market opened on January 23, 2026, and will close after the outcome occurs or by April 13, 2026, at 10:00 AM EDT, with payouts projected 5 minutes after closing.
-Outcomes are verified using information from ESPN and the NCAA, and current/former players, coaches, staff, owners, and their immediate family members associated with the league or specific teams are prohibited from trading.
+This market resolves to Yes if Duke qualifies for the 2026 Men's March Madness Final Four, even if they do not ultimately compete; otherwise, it resolves to No. Outcomes are verified using ESPN and NCAA information.
+The market opened on January 23, 2026, and will close by April 13, 2026 (or earlier if the outcome occurs), with projected payouts 5 minutes after closing.

 Available Contracts